 “Sight unseen” means “I really have no intention of buying this house.
 I’m just here to take you for a ride.”

-New scams come out all the time.
+New scams come out all the time, and the rings true for a fake real estate buyer.
 We couldn’t possibly warn you about all of them, simply because criminals are constantly looking for new ways to con people.

-If you see unprofessional behavior, don’t like what’s being said about the company online, can’t find any information at all about the company or just feel like something’s strange about the proposed deal, don’t move forward.
+If you see unprofessional behavior in the “We Buy Houses” scam company, don’t like what’s being said about the company online, can’t find any information at all about the company or just feel like something’s strange about the proposed deal, don’t move forward.

 You also should know that you have every right to receive and entertain multiple offers.
-There’s nothing wrong with contacting several investors to see what they’ll offer.
 Look at how they treat you in addition to the bottom line number they are offering to you.

 Remember, a true home investor should help you make the best of a bad situation.
 Ultimately, you ought to feel good about the transaction and walk away better off than you were before.
 A true home investor is also happy to answer all of your questions before talking about money at all.